JuandeReiset/Tesla-Games/README.md

 ## Install
-Donwload the Repository to your computer either by downloading the zip and unzipping in the desired folder
+Donwload the Repository to your computer either by downloading the zip and unzipping in the desired folder (currently requires the user to have OpenAL installed in their computer)

 ## Usage